-The effort got a boost last October from changes to HARP that allowed homeowners with loans backed by Fannie Mae and Freddie Mac (FMCC) to refinance no matter how much their loans exceed the value of their homes.
+The effort got a boost last October from changes to HARP that allowed homeowners with loans backed by Fannie Mae and Freddie Mac (FMCC:US) to refinance no matter how much their loans exceed the value of their homes.

 In a letter supporting the new bill, the National Organization of Realtors said it “offers relief to homeowners who continue to meet their mortgage obligation during this on- going period of economic unrest.”

 Menendez and Boxer were unable to pass the bill during the last session of Congress because they were unable to garner Republican support without opening up the measure for amendments.